We pride ourselves on providing students and researchers with world-class, cutting edge facilities, equipment and learning environments.

 The Seawater Facility supports academic research and undergraduate teaching in environmental and life sciences.
 The facility is used by marine scientists at Macquarie and their collaborative partners, to conduct controlled experiments and to temporarily house marine specimens.

-The Biological Sciences Museum has a broad natural history collection largely centred on the Australian fauna.
+The Biological Sciences Discovery Centre has a broad natural history collection largely centred on the Australian fauna.
 Skulls, skeletons, mounted animals, corals, shells, antique microscopes and trays of colourful insects are on display for visitors to view.

 The Macquarie University Arboretum comprises all the trees and plants on campus.
 These trees, growing in natural and planted habitats, provide a valuable resource for teaching and research and a pleasing and relaxing environment for the enjoyment of staff, students and visitors to the university.
 The arboretum also provides habitat for many native birds and animals.